For a list of all the currently availavle maps on CDs, refer to Garmin's Cartography site (HERE):

 GM-DFW01M Dallas-Ft.
 Worth Metro

-GM-HOU01M Houston-Galveston
+GM-HOU01M Houston-Galveston Metro

 GM-MIA01M Ft.
 Myers-Miami Metro

-GM-OKC01M Tulsa-Oklahoma City
+GM-OKC01M Tulsa-Oklahoma City Metro

 GM-ORL01M Orlando-Ft.
-Pierce
+Pierce Metro

 GM-PHX01M Phoenix-Tucson Metro